telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 # Custom User Functions Overview

 User functions allow you to extend the default behavior of the Telerik Reporting engine.
 User functions are __public static__ (__Public Shared__ in VB.NET) methods that should always return a value and can take an arbitrary number of input parameters.

+> Optional parameters are not supported.
+The Reporting engine uses reflection to discover and invoke the custom user functions.
+This requires exact match between the number and the type of the function parameters.

 There are two ways to utilize user functions: